 The fee summary would include the following:

 Under the Proposal, the current fee table in the prospectus would be moved to the statutory section of the prospectus, thereby retaining in the prospectus more detailed information for those investors for whom it is relevant.
-The SEC also proposed that funds that invest 10% or less of their total assets in other investment companies and certain private funds not be required to include in the fee table the fund’s acquired fund fees and expenses (AFFE), whereas funds that invest more than 10% of their total assets in other investment companies and certain private funds must include the amount of the fund’s AFFE and a statement that the fund’s total ongoing annual fees in the table and fee summary would be higher if these fees and expenses were included.
+The SEC also proposed that a fund that invests 10% or less of its total assets in other investment companies and certain private funds not be required to include the fund’s acquired fund fees and expenses (AFFE) in the calculation of the fund's ongoing annual fees, but would be required to include in a footnote the amount of the fund’s AFFE and a statement that the fund’s total ongoing annual fees in the table and fee summary would be higher if these fees and expenses were included; whereas a fund that invests more than 10% of its total assets in other investment companies and certain private funds must include the amount of the fund’s AFFE when calculating the fund's ongoing annual fees.

 In an effort to rein in the excessive length and obfuscation of risk disclosures in the summary prospectus, the SEC also proposes that